crcn-archive/mojo-docs/articles/syntax/3. views/2. Base View/article.md

 Base views control what the user sees & does.
 They have all the same methods as bindable objects.
-The best way to create a view is to first create a sub-class, then instantiate it.
-For example:

 #### views.Base(properties, application)